RayeRen/rayeren.github.io/_pages/includes/others.md

 # Educations

-- _2023.09 - 2026.06 (Expected)_, Master, University of Chinese Academy and Science, Beijing.
+- _2023.09 - 2026.06 (Expected)_, Master, University of Chinese Academy of Sciences, Beijing.
 - _2019.09 - 2023.06_, Bachelor, Shanghai University of Finance and Economics, Shanghai.

 # Internships